kkom/code-review/README.md

 * `git show` shows the latest commit (if you've already committed something on your feature branch, it is what will be included in the Pull Request -- otherwise it's usually the latest commit from master)
 * `git slog` (smart `log`) alias shows a nicely formatted graph of recent commits
 * `git status` shows the state of the working directory (which files are staged to be committed, which have been modified/added/removed, etc.)

-The above is in addition to the must-have command line prompt modification displaying the current branch, which you can install using `install_git_prompt.bash`.

 ### Fix your repository